You already know blogging is an effective marketing channel, but how do you find the time to write a blog post?

 The hardest part about blogging is coming up with a topic to blog about.
 But you don’t have to worry about this problem anymore.

-For example, in my spreadsheet, was this headline:
+For example, in my spreadsheet, I found this headline:

-I found that headline on Copyblogger and it had over 1400 tweets.
+This headline on Copyblogger had over 1,400 tweets.
 Because the Quick Sprout audience also likes topics about “blogging” and I myself am passionate about blogging, I thought I could spin that title.
 Here were my variations:

 - A Simple Plan for Writing One Blog Post per Week